-Japan’s warm temperate forests are home to a truly unique saprophytic orchid species, Galeola septentrionalis.
-The genus Galeola is mostly from southern Asia, so this species is a northern outlier.
+Japan’s warm temperate forests are home to a truly unique saprophytic orchid species, Cyrtosia septentrionalis.
+The genus Cyrtosia is mostly from southern Asia, so this species is a northern outlier.
 In fact the name septentrionalis means “of the north”.
 It is lovely in flower and fruit and unique in many ways.

 After pollination, sometime in July, huge banana-like cherry red seed pods begin to form in hanging clusters and are fully mature by early fall.
 Each pod is 6-10 cm in length and covered in fine bumps.
 Inside winged seeds are formed and from what I can tell, the pods never truly split, hence the seeds within simply drop to the ground still within the pod.
 Presumably they germinate once the pod rots way.
 Being a saprophytic plant (or more exactly, an ectoparasite) it bears no leaves and has no noticeable green color.

 This unique terrestrial orchid is found in moist woodlands in moderate to deep shade throughout Japan from Kyushu to southern Hokkaido (Sapporo).
 It is said to also be in Korea.
 The plant seems to prefer the rich evergreen broad leaf forests at lower elevations, ~300-500 m.

 This was the first native orchid I ever saw in the wild in Japan.
 It was next to a trail on a popular mountain hike and even had a sign showing it was there!
 Since that day I’ve found it scattered about the mountains here and there, but never in any great number.
 It is a most peculiar orchid for many reasons.
 The following are a some things that make it unusual: